TarcanGul/tarcangul.github.io/src/pages/blogs/first-blog.md

 ## The web interface

-The last piece of the pie I want to talk about is the web interface, aka what regular people would interact with in the game.
+The last piece of the puzzle I want to talk about is the web interface, aka what regular people would interact with in the game.
 One of my first principles in design was that the interface should be as light as possible since it is meant to be used by many devices that could have not ideal connectivity etc. Also, there is not much reactivity that is needed for the interface, since it is mostly forms or selectable things that you want basic input.
 Thus, I was OK using Web Components with vanilla JavaScript.
 The important thing is though I have still used a bundler with my javascript which helps with lightening the bundle size, which is already not much to start with since I didn't pick a third-party frontend framework.

 ## Deployment